Course Policies :: 67-443

 To help students master the material covered in class, we will have a series of hands-on lab assignments for students to complete, starting in week 2.
 All labs are graded on a credit/no credit basis, depending on whether students completed the lab.
 Half credit can be given at the discretion of the TAs for labs that are more than half complete but less than fully finished.
 There are 11 labs in total and students must complete any 9 of them for full lab credit.

 Lab sessions are run by TAs and/or faculty Tuesday, Wednesday, and Thursday evenings from 7pm-8:50pm.
 There are a total of 11 labs for the course -- completing any 9 will give the student full lab credit.
-Students are allowed to complete lab work on their own (unlike 67-272, you do not have to complete the assignment during your assigned section) and have it checked off later by TAs, but all check-offs must be complete by 8:30pm on the date the lab is due.
-To not overwhelm TAs in labs, you must get your lab signed off during the session you were slated to attend.
+Students are allowed to complete lab work on their own (unlike 67-272, you do not have to complete the assignment during your assigned section) and have it checked off later by TAs, but all check-offs must be complete by 8:45pm on the date the lab is due.
+To not overwhelm TAs in labs, you must get your lab signed off during the session you were slated to attend or reach out to the lab TA (listed below) if you need an extension.

 We do expect labs to be completed by the end of the lab session, but we know that sometimes life throws a curve at us all and that deadline might be hard to meet for a given week.
-To work around that, each student has 2 "extension coupons" that will allow them to complete the lab and get it checked off by a TA on the Saturday the lab is due, rather than the lab session.
+To work around that, each student has 2 "extension coupons" that will allow them to complete the lab and get it checked off by a TA on the Sunday the lab is due, rather than the lab session.
 If you have used your two extension coupons, then you will have to do a make-up lab as there are absolutely no additional coupons that will be issued.
-The TA supervising your team will handle late check-offs for his/her students.
+The TA supervising labs (see below) will handle late check-offs students.

 There are no assigned books this semester because the most up-to-date documentation is on the web.
 However, Apple has a number of free iBooks to help developers and you will probably find it advantageous to get a copy of these for yourself as references: